Home Business & Other LaTeX Cookbook - Second Edition

 \end{frame}

-10. Add another subsection with a frame with a titled block.
-Also, add a new section with a slide containing a list.
-We have highlighted some words by using the \alert command.
+10. We add another subsection, with a frame with another titled block, and another section with a slide containing a list.
+We highlight some words using the \alert command.
 Finally, end the document:

 \subsection{Another subsection}